Defect Localized Entropy: Renormalization Group and Holography

 \subsection{Holographic dual}

-Now we explore the holographic dual of defect localized EE.
-Assuming that the bulk CFT has a holographic dual, namely an AdS gravity, one natural question is whether there exists a minimal surface such as Ryu-Takayanagi surface as the holographic dual of defect localized EE.
+Assuming that the bulk CFT has a holographic dual, namely an AdS gravity, one natural question is whether there exists a minimal surface such as Ryu-Takayanagi surface \cite{Ryu:2006bv} as the holographic dual of defect localized EE.
 We will show that such a minimal surface indeed exists provided that the defect itself has a holographic dual.

-The first example is the $1/2$-BPS Wilson loop operator in $4D$ ${\cal N}=4$ Super-Yang-Mills (SYM) theory, which preserves a $SL(2, \mathbb{R})$ conformal subgroup and thus can be regarded as a conformal defect of the $4D$ theory.
+The first example is the $1/2$-BPS Wilson loop (WL) in $4D$ ${\cal N}=4$ SYM, which preserves a $SL(2, \mathbb{R})$ conformal subgroup and thus can be regarded as a conformal defect of the $4D$ theory.
 Some properties of this defect CFT have been studied in~\cite{Drukker:2006xg, Sakaguchi:2007ba, Cooke:2017qgm, Kim:2017sju, Kiryu:2018phb, Giombi:2017cqn}.
-Consider a circular Wilson loop (WL) in $\mathbb{R}^4$, which is conformally equivalent to a WL wrapping along a maximal circle in $\mathbb{S}^4$.
-As shown in FIG.~\ref{fig-quark}, there is a physical interpretation for the former WL in real time in terms of a pair of external accelerating quarks.
+Consider a circular WL in $\mathbb{R}^4$, which is conformally equivalent to a WL wrapping along a maximal circle in $\mathbb{S}^4$.
+As shown in figure~\ref{fig-quark}, there is a physical interpretation for the former WL in real time in terms of a pair of external accelerating quarks.
 According to~\cite{Rey:1998ik, Maldacena:1998im, Drukker:1999zq}, the holographic dual of the pair of quarks is a connected string in AdS$_5$ attached to the quarks at its end points.
 It was demonstrated in~\cite{Jensen:2013ora} that, there is an emergent wormhole in the string worldsheet, as an illustration of ER=EPR~\cite{Maldacena:2013xja}.
-In the large $N$ limit with fixed $\lambda \gg 1$, the strong coupling regime of WL operator is dominated by the classical string action \beq S_\text{string} = -{1 \over 2\pi \alpha'} \int \sqrt{-\det g}\ . \eeq Varying this action is equivalent to finding a minimal surface and the classical solution of the string worldsheet is AdS$_2$.
-From the worldsheet point of view, we can understand string/Wilson loop duality as AdS$_2$/CFT$_1$.
-For more details of this perspective, we refer to~\cite{Giombi:2017cqn}.
-If we simply view the on-shell string action \eqref{string} as a 2D gravity action for worldsheet observer, one can deduce an effective 2D Newton constant (recall that the Ricci scalar of AdS$_2$ is $-2/L^2$) \beq {1\over 4 G_2}={L^2\over \alpha'}=(L/\ell_s)^2\ , \eeq which says nothing but the fundamental UV scale on string worldsheet is set by string length.
-The defect localized EE between the two quarks can be computed holographically from the horizon entropy of the wormhole \beq S = {A\over 4 G_2} = {L^2\over \alpha'} = \sqrt{\lambda}\ , \eeq where $A$ is the area of a dot fixed to be unit.
-This agrees precisely with the field theory result for defect localized EE \eqref{eq:DLEE1}, which equals to the expectation value of circular Wilson-Maldacena loops in ${\cal N}=4$ SYM~\cite{Erickson:2000af, Drukker:2000rr, Pestun:2007rz}.
-Notice that the defect localized EE differs from the defect contribution to the bulk EE, worked out by Jensen and Karch~\cite{Jensen:2013ora}, as well as by Lewkowycz and Maldacena~\cite{Lewkowycz:2013laa}, which is $\sqrt{\lambda}/3$.
+In the large $N$ limit with fixed $\lambda \gg 1$, the strong coupling regime of WL operator is dominated by the classical string action